sintijab/sintijab.github.io/src/content/en/workshops/black-friday-kubernetes-101.md

-I was inspired to document this workshop by entrepreneur and yoga master Karin Dimitrova, one of many business owners overwhelmed by Black Friday sales and the capacity of maintaining her businesses while watching the market taken by the storm.
+I was inspired to document this workshop by entrepreneur and yoga master Karin Dimitrova, one of many business owners overwhelmed by Black Friday sales and the capacity of maintaining the business while watching the market taken by the storm.

 The Black Friday marks the start of the holiday shopping sales between 23rd and